ss0832/MultiOptPy/docs/source/index.rst

 Examples
 --------

-Below are some examples of BiasPotPy usage.
+Below are some examples of MultiOptPy usage.

 After ``git clone``,